Skip to main content

 Controlling sound levels in a foundry environment is an ongoing challenge.
-The processing of heavy industrial noise-transmitting material such as iron can contribute a lot of noise pollution to the surrounding area.
-This can cause long term health problems for the employees working in these environments.
+The processing of heavy industrial noise-transmitting material such as iron can contribute a lot of noise pollution to the surrounding area, which can cause long-term health problems for the employees working in these environments.

-According to the American Foundry Society, hearing loss has affected over 22 million people in the United States with industrial exposure leading the list of causes at 20%.
-Out of industrial exposure, the rate of hearing loss caused by foundry environments is roughly 3 times greater than in private manufacturing.
-Long term unprotected exposure to high levels of noise can lead to tinnitus and permanent hearing loss making it difficult to communicate and hear important safety signals.
+According to the Occupational Safety and Health Administration (OSHA), hearing loss has affected over 22 million people in the United States, with industrial exposure being the leading cause at 20%.
+Out of industrial exposure, the rate of hearing loss caused by foundry environments is roughly three times greater than in private manufacturing.
+Long-term exposure to high noise levels without protection can lead to tinnitus and permanent hearing loss, making it difficult to communicate and hear important safety signals.

 What Causes Noise in a Foundry Environment?

-In a foundry environment there are many factors that contribute to the creation of noise.
+In a foundry environment, many factors contribute to the creation of noise.
 Noise is rated as A-weighted decibels or dBA as perceived by the human ear.
 To list a few:

 -Shakeouts (Vibratory or Rotary) (105-115 dBA)